-Sample schedules for the site visits
+Annex 4 - Sample schedules for the online meetings and the site visit

-Sample schedule for the first visit
+Sample schedule for the online meetings

 Time What & who?
 Why?
-DAY 0 Late afternoon Arrival of evaluation team 90 minutes Briefing meeting IEP team alone Division of tasks; discussion of the self- evaluation; inventory of issues for the first visit; the focus on the management of research and use of research results Evening Dinner IEP team with rector and liaison person Welcome, make acquaintance; go over preliminary programme; discuss key issues for evaluation from the institution's perspective (arising from self-evaluation and/or from rector's experience) DAY 1 9.00 - 10.00 Meeting with rector IEP team with Rector Discuss privately issues that need to be stressed in evaluation team's visit and report 10.15 - 11.30 Introduction meeting and meeting with self-evaluation group IEP team with self-evaluation group, liaison person Introduction to the institution: structures, quality management and strategic management; national higher education and research policies; student issues.
+60 minutes Meeting with rector IEP team with Rector alone Welcome, make acquaintance; go over preliminary programme; discuss key issues for evaluation from the institution's perspective (arising from self-evaluation and/or from rector's experience).
+Discuss privately issues that need to be stressed in evaluation team's visit and report.
+60 minutes Introductionmeetingandmeetingwithself-evaluationgroupIEPteamwithself-evaluationgroup and liaison person Introduction to the institution: structures, quality management and strategic management; national higher education and research policies; student issues.
 Understand self-evaluation process and extent of institutional involvement; how useful was the self-evaluation for the institution (emerging issues, function in strategic planning processes)?
 Are self-evaluation data still up to date?
-Will they be updated for the second site visit?
-How the special focus on the management of research and use of research results was approached
+Will they be updated for the site visit?
+How the special focus on the management of research and use of research results was approached 60 minutes Meeting with vice-rector for research IEP team with vice-rector (and/or other leadership responsible for policies related to the management of research and use of research results) Institutional priorities, policies and decision- making processes related to the management of research and use of research results